Nissan Sunny: Europe

-B310 (1977–1981)
+Fourth generation (B310; 1977)

 This was the last Sunny sold under the "Datsun" brand in Japan.
 The final rear-wheel-drive Sunny from model year 1978 to 1982 featured numerous variants, including a fastback station wagon as well as more squared-off, utilitarian models with three and five doors, a coupé, and two- and four-door sedans.
 They were first introduced in October 1977, going on sale on 21 November in Japan.
 The design received a certain amount of criticism, with Car Styling Quarterly calling it old-fashioned and dumpy at the rear, while the plastic detailing was referred to as overworked.
 It was, however, recognizable as a Nissan house design.
 This generation was also the last Sunny to utilize the front engine and rear-wheel drive layout.

 At home they only received the new A12A engine and the slightly larger A14, although the Van continued to receive the earlier, smaller, A12 engine.
 The "Excellent" trim package was discontinued as the top level model, and the B211 van continued to be built for a little while longer.
 In Japan in February 1978 the Sunny Coupé 1400SGX-E and the 1400GX-E appeared, as a replacement for the previous Sunny Excellent Coupé.
 The "E" denotes multiport fuel injection, an option offered only in Japan.

 These models appeared with Datsun 120Y, 130Y, 140Y and 150Y badges in some markets (reflecting the engine size) though Sunny was increasingly used for export, too.
 The North American version was marketed as the Datsun 210.
 The B310 was known for its high equipment levels and build quality at the time.
 It was available with the same A-series engines as its predecessor although the B210's optional 63-series five-speed transmission was replaced with the more compact and lighter 60-series unit, with a standard gear pattern.
 On all body variants except the Van and "squareback" wagon, the leaf spring rear suspension was replaced by a more advanced coil spring four-link configuration, while the front had struts with coilover springs.
 Other than that, the chassis was very similar to that of the B210, albeit with a beefier front suspension and a relocated fuel tank in the sedans.
 It was now beneath the floor of the trunk, freeing up more space for luggage.
 The body was designed to provide fewer moisture traps, helping protect the car against rust, while added width meant additional space, particularly for the rear seat passengers.